versatica/mediasoup-client/README.md

     })
     .catch((error) =>
     {
-      // Error response, so pass the error message to the local Room. errback(String(error));
+      // Error response, so pass the error to the local Room. errback(error);
     });
 });